pjotrp/biogems.info/doc/statistics.md

 ./scripts/create_website.sh
 ```

-which pulls current information for rubygems.org and github.com.
-The bulk of the work
+which pulls current information for rubygems.org and github.com, as well as
-happens in
+cached statistics.
+The bulk of the work happens in

 ```sh
 bundle exec ./bin/fetch-geminfo.rb $* > ./data/biogems.yaml1